 8. How are we going to power the growing number of data centres?

-Work is already underway: key energy bodies including the Australian Energy Market Operator (AEMO) and Australian Energy Market Commission (AEMC) are factoring data centre demand into future grid planning and market rules.
-The Australian Government is developing a new national data centre strategy, and already requires the data centres it uses to host government data to meet strong energy efficiency standards.
-Governments are major data centre customers, and these requirements set important expectations for the entire industry.
-Growing pressure from businesses, investors and the community to improve Environmental, Social and Governance (ESG) standards is reinforcing this trend.
-But further coordination and leadership is needed to ensure data centres are powered by renewables and reduce their impacts on the grid.
+Key energy bodies including the Australian Energy Market Operator (AEMO) and Australian Energy Market Commission (AEMC) are already factoring data centre demand into future grid planning and market rules.
+The Australian Government requires the data centres it uses to meet strong energy efficiency standards,setting important expectations for the entire industry.
+Growing pressure from businesses, investors and the community to demonstrate sustainable practices in the face of escalating economic risks and impacts posted by climate change change is reinforcing this trend.